King Island (Tasmania): Grassy

 The township of Grassy, on the island's east coast, is approximately 32 km south east of Currie.
-It was a thriving mining town where scheelite was extracted from an open cut mine until 1974 when two underground mines were brought into production.
-After the mine closed in 1990, the mine site was rehabilitated, the town sold and the pit was allowed to flood.
+It was a thriving mining town where scheelite was extracted from an open-cut mine until 1974 when two underground mines were brought into production.
+After the mine closed in 1990, the mine site was rehabilitated, the town sold and the pit allowed to flood.

 In recent years the Grassy population has increased again and consists of local families, sea-changers, a campus of Ballarat Clarendon College and holiday makers.
 There is a service station, a supermarket and several shops and restaurants.
 Grassy is also known for the little penguin rookery near the port (safe harbour) and platypus at the Upper Grassy Dam.
-There are ferries servicing the island with a weekly shipping services between Victoria, Northern Tasmania and Grassy Harbour.
+There are ferries servicing the island with freight services between Victoria, northern Tasmania and Grassy Harbour.

 A new $12.3 million wave power demonstration project is planned.
 Sitting partially submerged on the seabed, the Uniwave 200 will use oscillating water column technology to push air into a chamber fitted with an electricity-generating turbine.